GP-14

 A few weeks later, a friend wrote and asked if I had any extra sails that I wanted to get rid of.
 I told him about the GP14, which had three sails with it.
 He bought it, painted the hull and fitted it with a mast.
 He now has a nice little boat.

 About a week later, I saw a GP-14 advertised in the newspaper for $2,500.
 It had a trailer and sold immediately.
-Shortly after that, I saw a third GP-14 for sale on eBay and bought it for $720.
+Shortly after that, I saw a third GP-14 with three sets of sails on eBay and bought it for $720.

 I refinished the mahogany wood work and made a new yoke to rest the mast on.